QGIS-Contribution/QGIS-ResourceSharing/README.md

 # The QGIS Resource Sharing Plugin

-QGIS Resource Sharing allows sharing of resources (currently SVGs, symbols, styles, color ramps, processing scripts, processing models and R scripts), and this plugin gives you access to shared collections.
+The QGIS Resource Sharing allows sharing of resources (currently SVGs, symbols, styles, color ramps, processing scripts, processing models and R scripts), and this plugin gives you access to shared collections.